 BKT installed three FMX S Class units to treat the high viscosity and high solids digestate (with glycerin, 3-4.5% TS).
 Along the journey, there were a few bumps in the road.
 Due to an incorrect control strategy employed in operation, the membranes were damaged as shown below.

-After the control issue was resolved, BKT devoted a task force to conduct six months of R&D to design more robust membranes to handle the high shear forces, streamlining and stabilizing FMX operations for the remaining 18 months.
+After the control issue was resolved, BKT devoted a task force to conduct six months of R&D to design more robust membranes to handle the high shear forces, streamlining and stabilizing FMX operations.

 Methylcellulose , Samsung Fine Chemical